keboola/darksky-augmentation/README.md

   - **apparentTemperature**: A numerical value representing the apparent (or “feels like”) temperature at the given time in degrees Celsius/Fahrenheit

 # Output
-New bucket is created for each configuration with one table `forecast`.
+New bucket is created for each configuration with one table `weather`.
 The table will have columns `primary,latitude,longitude,date,key,value` and is filled incrementally.
 Weather conditions are saved as key-value pairs:

 - **primary** - hash of latitude, longitude, date and key used for incremental saving of data